 Questions 20 and 21 ask how much ammunition you wish to have in your possession and how much you wish to buy at any one time of each calibre – this is where you need to do your research: How many do you need to buy from your local Registered Firearms Dealer (RFD) to get a discount?
 How many rounds per pack?
 How many will you shoot of each calibre?
 How far away is your RFD?
 You should list a sensible amount that is convenient for you but does not look like you’re stockpiling for World War 3!
 Be prepared to justify your requirements to your FEO.

 Question 22 asks where the firearms will be stored.
-There are only guidelines provided by the Home Office, however most licensing forces insist on an approved safe or strong room that will be inspected for suitability during your interview by the FEO, not just simple in its gunslip.
-If you have another licence holder in the house with a storage facility that you wish to share, you should discuss this with your FEO in advance – it is illegal to knowingly give access of your firearms to another person if the firearms are not on also on that persons licence.
+There are only guidelines provided by the Home Office.
+However, most licensing forces insist on an approved safe or strong room that will be inspected for suitability during your interview by the FEO, not just simply in its gunslip.
+If you have another licence holder in the house with a storage facility such as a gun cabinet that you wish to share, you should discuss this with your FEO in advance – it is illegal to knowingly give access of your firearms to another person if the firearms are not also on that person's licence.
 Ask your FEO if they would like the safe to be fixed in position in advance of the visit as some will prefer to state where they would like it placed – the safe must be fixed securely (use Rawl Bolts or Coach Screws) to a load-bearing wall or floor, and must not be in view of any casual visitors to your home.
 Some FEO’s will do their best to rip it from the wall (to test against burglars), so do your best to ensure it’s solidly fixed!

 Questions 23 and 24 relate to renewals and previous certificates so leave blank or write “N/A.

 Question 25a asks for your current Shotgun Licence details if you have one.
 Fill this in if you do have one, as it allows the licensing department to use some of the information they have collected on you to be used for processing your firearms licence application.